Looking for car insurance? Get up to 85% discount* now!

-Home / Car Insurance / Articles / What is No Claim Bonus (NCB) in Car Insurance and How is NCB Calculated?
-[2024 Guide]
+Home / Car Insurance / Articles / No Claim Bonus (NCB) in Car Insurance

-You drive safely for a year and make no claims during the policy period.
-Your policy period is about to end and it is time for insurance renewal.
+Let’s understand NCB with an example wherein you have driven safely for a year and made no claims during the policy period.
+Your policy period is about to end, and it is time for car insurance renewal.
 Your insurer acknowledges the fact that you are a safe driver and wants to reward you for not raising a claim.
 Thus, the insurer offers you a discount while renewing your policy.
-This reward is termed as a bike and car insurance No Claim Bonus.
+This reward is termed as a No Claim Bonus.

 Below table will show you the NCB slab on the number of claim-free years: